We believe that bringing brands, content, celebrities and influencers together makes storytelling more meaningful and impactful.

-Our team loves data, research and stats - and when we can't find answers to questions our clients and potential clients ask, we'll take it to the next level and run a survey ourselves.
-One of the questions we are asked the most about is what case studies we have - literal proof is in the pudding that product placement works.
+Our team loves data, research, and stats - and when we can't find answers to questions our clients and potential clients ask, we'll take it to the next level and run a survey ourselves.
+One of the questions we are asked the most about is what case studies we have - the literal proof is in the pudding that product placement works.

 So that survey I was telling you about?
 We wanted to find out what the best entertainment marketing strategies used by brands and agencies are and how receptive consumers are to these strategies.
 With no surprise, the survey yielded the result that consumers find high importance in keeping product placement and brand integration exposure as organic and natural as possible.

 And when I say organic - that doesn't mean that the brand doesn't stand out within the content it is embedded in.
 Nor does it mean that the brand has to stoically sit there, with no messaging surrounding it.
 Rather, it means that the brand needs to be an authentic fit to the content that it becomes woven into, be realistic, and needs to have a purpose, or even solve a problem that the characters are faced with.
 In fact, the brands that do the best with product placement are those very same brand categories that we use in our everyday lives.
 The beverages we drink, the cars we drive, the clothes we wear, the electronics we use - if they are realistically used in your life, then it is all the easier to replicate those brands on screen to live as real life brands in those fictional stories.